AidanXu/distributed-image-storage/readme.md

 - **Docker & Docker Compose**: For containerizing the application and its dependencies, simplifying deployment and development.
 - **Kubernetes**: For orchestrating container deployment, scaling, and management.
 - **MinIO**: For distributed object storage, offering scalability, security, and performance.
-- **Helm Charts**: To package and deploy Kubernetes applications, simplifying the deployment and management of complex applications.